adiabvs/TripMatrix/SETUP.md

 - Check that `FIREBASE_PRIVATE_KEY` has `\n` for newlines
 - Verify `FIREBASE_PROJECT_ID` matches your Firebase project

-### Google Maps Not Loading
+### Supabase Storage Errors
+- Ensure the `images` bucket exists in Supabase
+- Verify `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` are correct
-- Check that `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` is set
+- Check that the bucket is public or has proper RLS policies
-- Verify Places API is enabled in Google Cloud Console
-- Check browser console for API errors
+- Verify the service role key has storage permissions

 ### Authentication Issues
 - Ensure Google Sign-In is enabled in Firebase Console